daos-stack/daos/docs/admin/fabrics.md

     To limit the control plane to a specific interface, the `control_iface:` setting in the `daos_server.yml` configuration file can be used.

-To use the management LAN interface, replace the above IP names with the IP names of the management LAN interfaces (typically identical to the hostname).
+To use the management network interface, replace the above hostnames with the hostnames of the management network interfaces.

 The rest of this document assumes that the control plane is using IP-over-IB over the data plane's high-speed NICs,